grantp-teaching/ipaas_integration/ipaas_notes.md

+% Infrastructure / Platform as a service integration

-EC2 access to S3 {#sec:ec2-access-to-s3}
+EC2 access to S3
 ================

 EC2 is IaaS whilst S3 is PaaS.
-To connect them we will need to create an IAM role.
-An IAM role is a way to allow certain parts of AWS to take actions on your behalf without needing to know your username/password or key/secret key.
+To connect them we need an IAM role.
+A role allows parts of AWS to take actions on your behalf without your username/password or key/secret key.

 A role is defined in terms of two **policies**.